UT PREP Frequently Asked Questions

 What if my child has been absent for four days and then gets sick?

 It is best to save the absences for family emergencies and sicknesses.
-See our attendance policy on the UT PREP main page for more information.
 These absences will be evaluated on a case-by-case basis.

 What is a “Zero Tolerance” policy?

 A strict policy on behavior and cooperation is maintained.
-This means your child will be dismissed from the program for any of the following: cheating, bullying, disrespectful behavior, disregard for written or verbal rules, etc. See our Student Parent Handbook on the UT PREP main page for more information.
+This means your child will be dismissed from the program for any of the following: cheating, bullying, disrespectful behavior, disregard for written or verbal rules, etc. See our Student Parent Handbook for more information.

 Will there be homework, and how often?

 Coursework is given daily in each class.
-There is, however, time built into class and a study period during lunch.
-It is up to each student to take advantage of this time.
+There is time built into class and a study period during lunch, and it is up to each student to take advantage of this time.
 Any coursework not completed in class will need to be completed at home.

 Will I be able to help my student with their homework?